Lovely-Sim-Racing/lovely-dashboard/README.md

 <br/>

 ## Lovely Membership
-Become a Lovely Member and gain access to exlcusive perks!
-All Lovely Members have access to frequent updates and releases of the Lovely Dashboard, while Pro & Gold Lovely Members alos have access to the Lovely Pit Wall.
+**Become a Lovely Member and gain access to exlcusive perks!** All Lovely Members have access to frequent updates and releases of the Lovely Dashboard, while Pro & Gold Lovely Members also have access to the Lovely Pit Wall.

 <h4 align="center">
 <a href="https://lsr.gg/membership">